 - Sports injury to the head or neck

-- Violent events
+- Violent events, such as:

-- physical abuse during which the head is shaken
+- Physical abuse during which the head is shaken

-- being too close to a blast or explosion
+- Being too close to a blast or explosion

 CAUTION: Concussions can be fatal or can result in permanent brain damage.
 Seek medical help from a licensed health care provider following any suspected head injury.

 How Does it Feel?